 If you’ve tried to look up circular economy size and CAGR online, you’ve probably noticed the numbers don’t match.
 That’s because they often rely on different definitions and opaque methods.

-The goal is a quick, reliable sanity check on whether this market is worth pursuing.
+The point is to give you numbers you can trust ... and a fast sanity check on whether this market is worth pursuing, as a founder or an investor.

 Pain Points